 In this section we'll show how to set up a brand new Craft CMS site with DDEV for local development.
 In case you want to use DDEV to power an existing local Craft dev site instead, please refer to our section Using DDEV with an existing Craft CMS installation below.

-# create and enter project directory mkdir craft-ddev && cd ./craft-ddev/ # use Composer to set up a Craft project composer create-project craftcms/craft ./ # create DDEV config ddev config # use the suggested defaults by hitting enter # (<project-name>, 'web', 'php') # spin up the machine the first time ddev start # this will take a while (once) # once the machine is running we print out its settings ddev describe # note the network and database settings needed for the Craft setup # this will also show how to connect to your site in the browser after setup # log in to the running machine to set up Craft # without this, the database connection will fail ddev ssh # set up Craft from inside the machine # make sure to use the exact DB credentials as described from inside the container ./craft setup # and leave the machine exit
+# create and enter project directory mkdir craft-ddev && cd ./craft-ddev/ # use Composer to set up a Craft project composer create-project craftcms/craft ./ # when asked if you are ready to set up craft, answer no, we will do it later # create DDEV config ddev config # use the suggested defaults by hitting enter # (<project-name>, 'web', 'php') # spin up the machine the first time ddev start # this will take a while (once) # once the machine is running we print out its settings ddev describe # note the network and database settings needed for the Craft setup # this will also show how to connect to your site in the browser after setup # log in to the running machine to set up Craft # without this, the database connection will fail ddev ssh # set up Craft from inside the machine # make sure to use the exact DB credentials as described from inside the container ./craft setup # and leave the machine exit

 That's it.
 Now you should be able to just access the URL shown via